undergroundwires/CEH-in-bullet-points/chapters/13-web-applications/owasp-top-10-threats.md

 - E.g. using **`&`** to end to query
   - Application code: `String filter = "(&(USER = " + user_name + ") (PASSWORD = " + user_password + "))";`
   - Attacker enters appends `)(&)` after user name like: `johnDoe)(&)`
-  - Attacker gets access as `&` ends the query and always evulates to true.
+  - Attacker gets access as `&` ends the query and always evaluates to `true`.

 #### SOAP injection